1

 Objection: “A global referendum is just online slacktivism, not real politics.”

-Response: A cryptographically secure, on-chain list of 280 million verified supporters would be the largest, most powerful political mandate in human history.
-It’s a direct threat to captured political parties.
+Response: A cryptographically secure, on-chain list of 280 million verified supporters could be the largest, most powerful political mandate in human history.
+It represents a challenge to captured political parties.
 Clicks on screens are the new boots on the ground when those clicks represent a voting bloc that can swing any election.

 “It’s Unenforceable”